dotnet/csharplang/proposals/collection-literals.md

     - Collection initializers, which require syntax like `new List<T>` (lacking inference of a possibly verbose `T`) prior to their values, and which can cause multiple reallocations of memory because they use N `.Add` invocations without supplying an initial capacity.

     - Immutable collections, which require syntax like `ImmutableArray.Create(...)` to initialize the values, and which can cause intermediary allocations and data copying.
-More efficient construction forms (like `ImmutableArray.CreateBuilder`) are unweildy and still produce unavoidable garbage.
+More efficient construction forms (like `ImmutableArray.CreateBuilder`) are unwieldy and still produce unavoidable garbage.

 * Looking at the surrounding ecosystem, we also find examples everywhere of list creation being more convenient and pleasant to use.
 TypeScript, Dart, Swift, Elm, Python, and more opt for a succinct syntax for this purpose, with widespread usage, and to great effect.
 Cursory investigations have revealed no substantive problems arising in those ecosystems with having these literals built in.